 The construction is making good progress at the MAFC site.
 The new pool is taking shape.
 In September 2019 you will begin to see pool deck tiles, pool locker room renovation work, electrical and HVAC work in main building as well as progress on the back side parking lot.
 Check out the picture slide show above to see how things have progressed since site work began.

-In 2012, a parks and recreation improvements bond referendum was included on the ballot.
+In 2012, a parks & recreation improvements bond referendum was included on the ballot.
 The MAFC renovation was one of the projects illustrated as improvements that could be supported through that bond.
 Voters’ approval for the bond was 74%.
 Since that time, Council has considered options and considered two feasibility studies and pre-design concepts.
-In August 2017, Council selected a design concept and the project moved forward to full design.
-Design was completed in the summer of 2018, and bids were advertised.
+In August 2017, Council selected a design concept & the project moved forward to full design.
+Design was completed in the summer of 2018, & bids were advertised.
 Based on bids received, construction costs will be approximately $7 million.
-Council approved the construction contract at their October 23 Town Council Meeting, so the building will close for construction starting at the end of the day on Friday, November 16.
-Construction is expected to take roughly a year to complete, with the facility reopening late 2019.

 - Demolish the existing pools, basketball court, tennis courts and driveway.

-- The existing locker rooms will be demolished, and the weight room will be moved downstairs to allow for a larger workout area.
+- Weight room will be moved downstairs to allow for a larger workout area.

 Major Project Milestones: